signalogic/SigSRF_SDK/mediaTest_readme.md

 SDP input is processed by mediaMin in two (2) ways

-1) As a command line argument with an "-s" option, as shown in the following command line example:
+1) As a command line option with an "-s" option, as shown in the following command line example:

     ```C
     mediaMin -cx86 -i../pcaps/input.pcapng -L -d0x100c0c01 -r20 -sexample.sdp